 Use keywords - the search won't work well using natural language, keywords will find better results.
 Use quotes to search for an exact phrase.

 How the Site is built for Accessibility

-We have strived to make all pages on this site validate to a W3C formal grammar (XHTML Strict and HTML 5).
+We strive to make all pages validate to a W3C formal grammar (XHTML Strict or HTML 5).

 The site uses Cascading Style Sheets (CSS) to control all of the presentation and layout.
 Tables are used only to present data.

 As a result screen reader users can use the screen reader's navigation key to get around the site.
 If you are listening to the site, menus are grouped together in a more logical fashion.